Main Street Receives Stockholder Approval to Reduce Asset Coverage Ratio to 150%

 Dwayne L. Hyzak, CEO, [email protected]

-Jesse E. Morris, CFO and COO, [email protected].com
+Jesse E. Morris, CFO and COO, [email protected]

 713-350-6000